-The medieval village of Bertinoro is also considered the “Town of hospitality” because of the presence of the Column of twelve rings, each ring corresponding to one of the twelve families of the town; a stranger who arrived and tied up his horse to one of the rings was the guest of the family to whom the ring belonged.
+The medieval village of Bertinoro is also considered the “Town of hospitality” because of the presence of the Column of Twelve ings, each ring corresponding to one of the twelve families of the town; a stranger who arrived and tied up his horse to one of the rings was the guest of the family to whom the ring belonged.
 The tradition is repeated every year on the first Sunday of September.

 Bertinoro is renowned for its wines and food.
-Besides the regional winery 'Cà de Bé' , a number of wine cellars are part of the Road of Wines and Tastes of Forlì-Cesena, and can be visited to taste typical local wines Albana and Sangiovese.
+Besides the regional winery 'Cà de Bé' , a number of wine cellars are part of the Road of Wines and Tastes of Forlì-Cesena, and can be visited to taste the typical local wines Albana and Sangiovese.

 Every year, during the first week of September, the Feast of Hospitality is organized.
 It dates back to 1200, when the “Column of Hospitality” was erected.
-During the Feast a number of cultural and gastronomic events are organized in the town centre, night and day.
+During the feast a number of cultural and gastronomic events are organized in the town centre, night and day.

 At about 5 km from Bertinoro stands the famous Pieve di San Donato in Polenta, a Romanesque church dating to before the 10th century and praised by poet Giosuè Carducci.
-At the same distance, there is the village of Fratta Terme with its fully renovated spa, which was already known at Roman times for its ancient therapeutic water sources.
+At the same distance, there is the village of Fratta Terme with its fully renovated spa, which was already known in Roman times for its ancient therapeutic water sources.
 By following Via Consolare for about 3 km, you reach the old Santuario della Madonna del Lago which preserves the 8th-century miraculous image of the Virgin and Child of Greek-Byzantine style.